 Override global monitor settings:

 A toggle to override the global monitor settings.
-If checked, the user can specify the frequency range and number of points at which frequency-domain information will be recorded (using the options described below).
+If checked, users can specify the frequency range and number of points at which frequency-domain information will be recorded (using the options described below).
 If unchecked the options below are set from the global monitor settings.

 SAMPLE SPACING: This combo-choice parameter determines how the sample frequency/wavelength will be selected.
 The three sample options are "uniform", "chebyshev" and "custom".